dragosmartac/Data-Structures-C/README.md

 ## Hash table

 This repository currently provides a generic hash table implementation using void pointers.
-For collisions the startegy used was chaining.
+The strategy of chaining was used in the case of collision.

 ### Modules description